Home of the cold nose

 puppy pad (potty pad)

-Fromm Puppy Gold (you will receive two 3 oz. sample bags of Fromm Puppy Gold from us to get you started, so you may not need to bring some from home!
+Fromm Puppy Gold (you will receive a 3 oz.
+(TSA friendly) sample bag of Fromm Puppy Gold from us to get you started, so you may not need to bring some from home!
 However, a small zip lock bag will be handy for storing it once you've opened the bag.)

 Bottled water (you should buy this after going through TSA)